dataqio1/dataq_docs/installation/improve-the-server.md

 # Server Improvement

-DataQ collects execution metrics to improve processes and optimize the code.
+Vexdata collects execution metrics to improve processes and optimize the code.
 The following metrics are collected (job duration, compute resources allocated, type of job, size of job).

 ```
 startTime